12 to the Moon: Production

 12 to the Moon was in production from April through June 1959 at Hollywood's California Studios.
 The actual filming took seven or eight days, and the entire film was budgeted at $150,000.
 Although the film was not released theatrically for another year, the American Film Institute notes that "According to an Oct 1959 HR [The Hollywood Reporter] news item, Columbia purchased the independent production in Aug 1959, intending to rush it into release to capitalize on the topicality of a space launch."
 Director David Bradley fought over the reediting of the film.

 Release

-12 to the Moon premiered in Los Angeles on June 22, 1960.
-Columbia Pictures handled the theatrical release in the US and the UK during the same year.
+12 to the Moon premiered in Los Angeles on June 10, 1960.
+Columbia Pictures handled the theatrical release in the US and the UK during the same year, pairing it with Battle in Outer Space (1959).
+In some areas, it was shown with either 13 Ghosts (1960) or The Electronic Monster (1958).
 It opened in Mexico on February 23, 1961, and was also shown in Australia.

 The film was syndicated to American television in September 1963, as part of Screen Gems' "X" package of horror and science fiction films.